How To Use Square For Recurring Payments & Invoices

-If you are about to launch an eCommerce subscription-based business or you are looking for a different payment processing setup than the one you have, Square should be on your radar.
-While Square doesn’t provide complete “out-of-the-box” solutions for eCommerce businesses, they offer three main options for you to get your shop live, with some flexibility under each.
+If you are about to launch an eCommerce subscription-based business, or you are looking for a different payment processing setup than the one you have, Square should be on your radar.
+While Square doesn’t provide complete “out-of-the-box” solutions for eCommerce businesses, it offers three main options for you to get your shop live, with some flexibility under each.

 Square Payment Form provides secure, hosted components for payment data like card number and CVV, while enabling you to make it your own.
 It’s designed to help buyers enter their card data accurately and quickly.
 Card data is collected securely and tokenized, never hitting your servers, so you don’t have to worry about PCI compliance.

 When you integrate Square Checkout, you can save a card on file safely, and you won’t need as much developer knowledge.
 This solution is a prebuilt workflow that includes digital wallet support, and it’s all hosted on Square’s servers.
 You won’t have as much wiggle room in regards to customization, but it’s still going to give you a fast, streamlined checkout experience.
 Square provides a technical reference guide to assist you in building what you need, including setting up recurring billing.

 If you want a simpler solution that doesn’t require coding or technical expertise, a plugin may be just the ticket for you to get up and running quickly.
 Of all the options available within the Square Dashboard, Chargify jumps out because it seems to offer everything a subscription service would need.
 According to Chargify:

 Chargify bills your customer’s credit card on whatever schedule you define.
 In addition to processing one-time and recurring transactions, Chargify can handle free trial periods, one-time fees, promotions, refunds, email receipts, and even dunning (reminders for failed credit card payments) management.